Movement is difficult to capture in Photography. This is where panning comes into play.

 But we know that you can’t always shoot in low-light situations.
 So what do you do if you want to do some panning photography in broad daylight?

 The most straightforward answer is to use a third-party app such as Camera + 2.
 It lets you use manual settings like a regular camera.
-So all you have to do is key in the necessary exposure adjustments, and you’re ready to take some panning shots!
+All you have to do is key in the necessary exposure adjustments, and you’re ready to take some panning shots!

 After a little practice, I found it easy to capture images via panning.
 You can create some compelling motion photography with this technique, but it might take a while to get there.